7 Ways to Prevent Baby Bottle Tooth Decay

 What Causes Baby Bottle Tooth Decay?

 The most common cause of early childhood tooth decay is frequent, prolonged exposure of a baby’s teeth to drinks that contain sugar.
-Infants and toddlers that are allowed to take a bottle to bed or carry a sippy-cup during the day are at risk for baby bottle tooth decay.
+Infants and toddlers who are allowed to take a bottle to bed or carry a sippy cup during the day are at risk for baby bottle tooth decay.

 While it may temporarily soothe your baby, using a bottle to pacify a fussy baby at bedtime allows the sugar in milk, formula and juice to coat the child’s teeth over a long period of time.
 The normal bacteria in a baby’s mouth change the sugar into acids that attack tooth enamel and eventually lead to cavities.